 With all this involvement, the church today has increased liability over the church of 50 years ago.
 The task of adequately insuring the church against these various situations becomes complicated.
-Recognizing the responsibility of managing all of these risks, the Session should appoint a committee to review and secure the adequate insurance coverage needed for your church's particular program.

-This committee should look for a company committed to serving churches and related activities which can help provide the stability, continuity and counsel that may be lost due to turnover on the church boards from year to year.
+Recognizing the responsibility of managing all of these risks, the Session should appoint a committee to review This committee should look for a company committed to serving churches and related activities which can help provide the stability, continuity and counsel that may be lost due to turnover on the church boards from year to year.
 The insurance company which the church chooses should be one which can provide the highly specialized coverage needed by churches today.